tembo-io/website/docs/tembo-cloud/api.md

   -H "authorization: Bearer ${TOKEN}"
 ```

-- You can also try the Tembo Cloud API using this token to log in on the [interactive API documentation](https://api.coredb.io/swagger-ui/#/).
+- You can also try the Tembo Cloud API using this token to log in on the [interactive API documentation](https://api.coredb.io/swagger-ui/#/) by clicking the "Authorize" button.